codetojoy/easter_eggs_for_git/egg_13_remote.md

 #### Step 1: Commit #1 via GitHub

 * Let's simulate work on `origin\master` so that the remote branch will be different.
 * Via the GitHub website, edit `App.java`.
-Change the version to `V 1.0.3` and commit the change with the message `V 1.0.3`.
+Change the version to `V 1.0.3` and commit the change with the message "V 1.0.3".

 #### Step 2: Local work

+* **Plot-twist**: the team has decided that the current version is "V 1.1.0".
 * In the local directory, edit `App.java`.
 Change the version to `V 1.1.0`.
 * Confirm the app works with [these steps](./reference_doc/ConfirmApp.md)
 * Stage `App.java`, and commit the change with "V 1.1.0".